Manaois-cers/7OOP-Projects/README.md

 ---

 ## 🧑‍💻 About Me
-Hi!
-I’m **Ivan Bryan R. Manaois**, I’m a college student doing my best to achieve a bright future in life.
+I’m a college student doing my best to achieve a bright future in life.
 I may not be the best, but I strive hard for the betterment of my future.
 I am easy to get along with, especially with people who are genuine and willing to help.
 What matters most is being true to yourself — if you are real, we’re good with each other.
 As Albert Einstein once said: 'A man who never made a mistake never made anything.

 ---